-This report may include forward-looking statements such as statements concerning Northern Trust's financial results and outlook, capital adequacy, dividend policy, risk management policies, contingent liabilities, strategic initiatives, industry trends, and expectations regarding the impact of recent legislation.
-Forward-looking statements are typically identified by words or phrases such as "believe", "expect", "anticipate", "intend", "estimate", "project", "likely", "may increase", "plan", "goal", "target", "strategy", and similar expressions or future or conditional verbs such as "may", "will", "should", "would", and "could".
+This document may include forward-looking statements such as statements concerning Northern Trust's financial goals, capital adequacy, dividend policy, risk management policies, litigation-related matters and contingent liabilities, accounting estimates and assumptions, industry trends, strategic initiatives, credit quality including allowance levels, planned capital expenditures and technological spending, anticipated expense levels, future pension plan contributions, anticipated tax benefits and expenses, the impact of recent legislation and accounting pronouncements, and all other statements that do not relate to historical facts.
+Forward-looking statements are typically identified by words or phrases such as "believe," "expect," "anticipate," "intend," "estimate," "project," "likely," "may increase," "plan," "goal," "target," "strategy," and similar expressions or future or conditional verbs such as "may," "will," "should," "would," and "could."
 Forward-looking statements are Northern Trust's current estimates or expectations of future events or future results, and involve risks and uncertainties that are difficult to predict.
-These statements are based on assumptions about many important factors, including the factors discussed in Northern Trust's 2013 Annual Report and other filings with the SEC, all of which are available on Northern Trust's website.
+These statements are based on assumptions about many important factors, including the factors discussed in Northern Trust's 2014 Annual Report and other filings with the SEC, all of which are available on Northern Trust's website.
 We caution you not to place undue reliance on any forward-looking statement as actual results may differ materially from those expressed or implied by forwardlooking statements.
-Northern Trust assumes no obligation to update its forward-looking statements.
+All forward-looking statements included in this document are based upon information presently available, and Northern Trust assumes no obligation to update its forward-looking statements.